 • Students may elect to author and submit a formal grant application.
 The grant does not have to be funded, but it must be substantive in terms of study design, detailed budget, etc. as approved by both supervising faculty.
 Agency and foundation grants are two likely venues for those interested in this project, as are NRSA fellowships and training grants (e.g., F31, T32).
 The student will document his/her contributions and describe the writing process using the Authorship and Grant Documentation Form.
-One faculty supervisor must be the faculty co-author of the grant; the other faculty supervisor will be assigned by the Comprehensive Examination Coordinator.
+One faculty supervisor must be the faculty co-author of the grant.
 Up to four grants may be counted.